WICG/import-maps/README.md

 (This is example is one of several [in-the-wild examples](https://github.com/WICG/import-maps/issues/5#issuecomment-374175653) of multiple versions per application provided by @zkat.
 Thanks, @zkat!)

 With this mapping, inside any modules whose URLs start with `/node_modules/socksjs-client/`, the `"querystringify"` specifier will refer to `/node_modules/socksjs-client/querystringify/index.js`.
 Whereas otherwise, the top-level mapping will ensure that `"querystringify"` refers to `/node_modules/querystringify/index.js`.

+Note that being in a scope does not change how an address is resolved; the import map's base URL is still used, instead of e.g. the scope URL prefix.

 #### Scope inheritance